6thquake/react-material/docs/src/pages/customization/css-in-js/css-in-js.md

 ## CSS injection order

-The CSS injected by Material-UI to style a component has the highest specificity possible as the `<link>` is injected at the bottom of the `<head>` to ensure the components always render correctly.
+The CSS injected by React-Material to style a component has the highest specificity possible as the `<link>` is injected at the bottom of the `<head>` to ensure the components always render correctly.

 You might, however, also want to override these styles, for example with styled-components.
 If you are experiencing a CSS injection order issue, JSS [provides a mechanism](https://github.com/cssinjs/jss/blob/master/docs/setup.md#specify-dom-insertion-point) to handle this situation.